 - A. Basis for preparation of consolidated financial statements: - (A)All subsidiaries are included in the Group's consolidated financial statements.
 Subsidiaries are all entities (including structured entities) controlled by the Group.
-The Group controls an entity when the Group is exposed, or has rights, to variable returns from its involvement with the

-- entity and has the ability to affect those returns through its power over the entity.
+The Group controls an entity when the Group is exposed, or has rights, to variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 Consolidation of subsidiaries begins from the date the Group obtains control of the subsidiaries and ceases when the Group loses control of the subsidiaries. - (B)Inter-company transactions, balances and unrealised gains or losses on transactions between companies within the Group are eliminated.
 Accounting policies of subsidiaries have been adjusted where necessary to ensure consistency with the policies adopted by the Group. - B. Subsidiaries included in the consolidated financial statements:

-Owr nership (%) Name of investor Name of subsidiary Main business activities December 31, 2020 December 31, 2019 Note The Company Yuanta Futures (Hong Kong) Co., Ltd. Financial services 100 100 The Company SYF Information Co., Ltd. Information technology services 100 100 SYF Information Limited SYF Information (Shanghai) Limited Information technology services 100 - SYF Information Limited SYF Information (Samoa) Limited Investment holding - 100 Note SYF Information (Samoa) Limited SYF Information (Shanghai) Limited Information technology services - 100 Note
+- Owr nership (%) Main business December December Name of investor Name of subsidiary activities 31, 2021 31, 2020 Note The Company Yuanta Futures (Hong Kong) Co., Ltd. Financial services 100 100 The Company SYF Information Co., Ltd. Information technology services 100 100 SYF Information Co., Ltd. SYF Information (Shanghai) Limited Information technology services 100 100 Note

-Note: On September 25, 2019, to streamline organizational structure, the Board of Directors of the Company approved to liquidate SYF Information (Samoa) Limited.
-The liquidation had been approved by the competent authority on October 25, 2019, and was completed on July 17, 2020.
+Note: On June 30, 2021, to streamline organization structure, the Board of Directors of the Company approved to liquidate SYF Information (Shanghai) Limited.
+The liquidation had been approved by the competent authority on July 12, 2021.
+The local competent authority approved the liquidation on February 14, 2022, and the process is still ongoing.